scitools-classroom/iris-mesh-tutorial/notebooks/.notebook_shadow_copies/Sec_03_Plotting.md

 Unlike UM data, which is mostly plotted on a map projection, the most usual way to plot LFRic data is in a 3D viewer.

-There are a few key reasons for this :
+There are a few key reasons for this:
   1. LFRic gridcells are not lat-lon aligned like the UM, so 2D plotting is not such a direct operation
   2. LFRic data often has too many cells for easy plotting with matplotlib